appium/appium-inspector/docs/quickstart/starting-a-session.md

 * If you wish to connect to a cloud provider service, choose your vendor using the _Select Cloud Providers_ button, switch to its tab, and fill in the required details.

-* If you wish to connect to a standalone local or remote Appium server, please make sure the server is launched and running.
-The start of the server log will have a list of addresses and ports that can be used to connect to it.
+* If you wish to connect to a standalone local or remote Appium server, first make sure the server is launched and running.
+The start of the server log will have a list of IP addresses and ports that can be used to connect to the server.

     * For a local Appium server running on its default port, __all server details fields can be left unchanged__.
 By default, the Inspector will attempt to connect to `http://127.0.0.1:4723`,